sahat/hackathon-starter/README.md

 Restart the server (if you are not using **nodemon**), then you should see the new template at [http://localhost:3000/escape-velocity](http://localhost:3000/escape-velocity).

 I will stop right here, but if you would like to use this template as more than just a single page, take a look at how these Jade templates work: `layout.jade` - base template, `index.jade` - home page, `partials/header.jade` - Bootstrap navbar, `partials/footer.jade` - sticky footer.
 You will have to manually break it apart into smaller pieces.
 Figure out which part of the template you want to keep the same on all pages - that's your new `layout.jade`.
-Then, each page that changes, be it `index.jade`, `about.jade`, `contact.jade` will be embedded in your new `layout.jade` via `block content`.
+Then, each page that changes, be it `index.pug`, `about.pug`, `contact.pug` will be embedded in your new `layout.pug` via `block content`.
 Use existing templates as a reference.

 This is a rather lengthy process, and templates you get from elsewhere, might have yet another grid system.
 That's why I chose *Bootstrap* for the Hackathon Starter.